 If Cloud Storage is sufficient for your stateful data needs, then you’re covered because Cloud Storage is automatically replicated either across zones in a region (for the Regional type) or across regions (for the Multi-Region type).
 If you need a database for your stateful data, then there are different availability solutions depending on the data service.

 With Cloud SQL, you can simply check the “High availability” box when you create a Cloud SQL instance.
 This will create a failover replica in another zone.
 In the event of a failure, Cloud SQL will automatically fail over to the replica.
 This option is available for MySQL, PostgreSQL, and SQL Server.

-Since Cloud Datastore is a NoSQL database, it scales horizontally, which makes high availability easier than with Cloud SQL.
-Cloud Datastore automatically replicates data across zones in a region.
-When you create a Datastore instance, you specify which region and it does the rest.
+Since Firestore is a NoSQL database, it scales horizontally, which makes high availability easier than with Cloud SQL.
+Firestore automatically replicates data across zones in a region.
+When you create a Firestore instance, you specify which region and it does the rest.